Future Music: AI Composition “Meistersinger Reloaded” was premiered in Dresden

 Roughly a year ago, the conductor Michael Käppler from Dresden approached technical universities in Germany with an unusual request: He had in mind an AI that composes music.
 Kristian Kersting, the founding co-director of the Hessian Research Centre for AI (hessian.AI) and professor of computer science at TU Darmstadt, was enthusiastic about the idea.
 He put Käppler in touch with researchers and students from his field, who started to work together with the musician.
 With their project, they have now reached a wider audience in Dresden and beyond.

 “Meistersinger reloaded” was performed on 20 November 2022 in the Lukaskirche Dresden by the Elbland Philharmonie and the Great Choir of the Singakademie under the direction of choirmaster Käppler with a total of around 130 musicians.
-The AI composition was embedded in a programme of pieces by Franz Schubert, Felix Draeseke, Richard Wagner and Alexander von Zemlinsky.
+The AI composition was embedded in a program of pieces by Franz Schubert, Felix Draeseke, Richard Wagner and Alexander von Zemlinsky.
 Participants were surprised at how harmoniously and pleasingly the composition blended into the concert as a whole.
 Since there was no signal like an acoustic beep and the order of the announced pieces changed shortly before the performance, only a few managed to solve the acoustic riddle.
 None of the pieces were out of the ordinary or sounded surprisingly different, which was perhaps the most surprising thing about this evening that brought the project to its artistic and scientific climax.

 Cooperation with Aleph Alpha and the Dresden Singakademie